USDA organic certification gets very complicated when it comes to honey

 Get pure raw honey delivered fresh from our farm to your table.

 We’re confident that our honey is at least as free from antibiotics, pesticides, hormones, heavy metals and sugar syrups as any organic honey out there.
 Money back guarantee to anybody who proves otherwise.
-To thank you for reading this blog you can get 20% off with coupon code CleanHoney the next time you buy raw honey online from us here.
+You can get 10% off orders up to $110 with coupon code CleanHoney the next time you buy raw honey online from us here.

 A Murky Process